google-deepmind/pysc2/README.md

 The same controls work as for playing the game, so `F4` to exit, `pgup`/`pgdn` to control the speed, etc.

+You can save a video of the replay with the `--video` flag.

 ## List the maps